389ds/389ds.github.io/docs/389ds/howto/howto-do-pull-requests.md

 ### Cherry Picking

-Often most fixes need to do into several branches.
-We only use PR's for commits to master, but for 389-1.4.4, etc, we manaully cherry pcik these fixes.
+Often most fixes need to be present in several branches.
+We only use PR's for commits to master, but for 389-ds-base-1.4.4, etc, we manaully cherry pick these fixes.
 So after the fix is in master, you will need do the following:

     $ git checkout master
     $ git pull origin master